SangkyunLee/Pybehav/README.md

 To control MCC118 & MCC 156 to record two encoder signals from wheel, estimate the speed of wheel rotation, and generate trigger signals based on visual stimulus condition and wheel speed, use Ext_trigger.py
-Currently, I am developing a GUI for this system (
+Currently, I am developing a GUI for this system ( test_code/gui_test.py in the branch